nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test case: `view 0`<br>
        Expected: No contact is displayed.
 Error details shown in the status message.
 Display Pane remains unchanged.

-    4. Other incorrect delete commands to try: view, view x (where x is larger than the list size, or negative), view 00001, view 1 n/, view n/INVALID_NAME(invalid name that does not exist in the addressBook)
+    4. Other incorrect delete commands to try: view, view x (where x is larger than the list size, or negative), view 00001, view 1 n/, view n/INVALID_NAME(invalid name that does not exist in the addressBook)<br>
        Expected: Similar to previous

 ### Navigating input history